fosskers/kanji/README.md

 NANQ
 ====
-Author:  Colin Woodbury
+Author:  Colin Woodbury <colingw@gmail.com>
-Contact: colingw@gmail.com

 NanQ is a Japanese Kanji analysation program written in Haskell.
-Its main function is to tell what Kanji belong to what Level of the 漢字検定, or in English, the Japanese National Kanji Examination.
+Its main function is to tell what Kanji belong to what Level of the Japanese National Kanji Examination (漢字検定).

 NanQ can be used to:
- - determine what Level individual Kanji belong to, should a user become curious.
+ - determine what Level individual Kanji belong to
- - determine the average Level (difficulty, in other words) of a group of Kanji.
+ - determine the average Level (difficulty, in other words) of a group of Kanji
- - apply the above to whole files of Japanese.
+ - apply the above to whole files of Japanese
- - display the results of all the above in Japanese or English.
+ - display the results of all the above in Japanese or English

 INSTALLING NANQ
 ---------------